6529-Collections/nftdelegation/smart_contracts/Integrations/sampleCalls.md

 ## Purpose

-This smart contract demonstrates how the NFTDelegation.com smart contract can be used on your own smart contract for making calls.
+This smart contract demonstrates how the NFTDelegation.com smart contract can be used on your own smart contract for making external calls.

 ### Steps